 - e.
 Measurement of Buffer on Eroding Stream Bank.
 A stream critical area buffer and any applicable structure setback may be measured from a fixed location representing the historic location of the top-of-bank where an applicant demonstrates that: - i.
 The location of the top-of-bank has changed over time as a result of natural stream processes; and - ii.
-The applicant provides existing surveys, maps or other information acceptable to the Director, which accurately determines the historic location of a delineation of the top-of-bank conducted within the past five years.
+The applicant provides a delineation of the top-of-bank conducted within the past five years.